alcatrazEscapee/ore-veins/README.md

 ### Veins

-A vein must consist of a single json object, which contains at least the following entries:
+Each vein must contain at least one entry, which identifies what kind of vein it is:

-* `type` is the registry name of the [Vein Type](#vein-types) that this entry will spawn.
+* `type` is an identifier of the [Vein Type](#vein-types) that this entry will spawn.
 Based on what vein this is, there might be other required or optional values as well.

+There are two main types of vein types: **Single**, and **Multiple** types.
+Any **Single** vein type must contain the following entries.
+Except for `"type": "multiple"`, every vein type is a **Single** vein type, and thus must contain:

 * `stone` is a [Block Entry](#block-entries).
 This represents the block states that the ore can spawn in.
 * `ore` is a [Block Entry](#block-entries), with optional weights.
 This represents the possible states that the vein will spawn.
 This **does** support weighted entries.